David Anderson (British Columbia politician): Member of Parliament

+Academia

 Between 1976 and 1984, Anderson worked as an environmental consultant and adjunct professor at the University of Victoria's School of Administration, where he taught in the fields of constitutional and administrative law, and environmental policy.
 His environmental work focused on coastal and wetland protection and marine pollution from oil exploration and transportation.

 Anderson was appointed as a member of the Immigration Appeal Board for a 10-year term in 1984.
 He served from March 1, 1984, until December 31, 1988, when the board was dissolved.

+Member of Parliament

-In the 1993 federal general election Anderson re-entered elected politics.
+In the 1993 federal general election to the 35th Canadian Parliament Anderson re-entered elected politics.
 He was elected MP for Victoria and retained this position for three subsequent elections, ending when he retired from politics in January 2006.
-During this period, he served in the cabinet of Prime Minister Jean Chrétien as Minister of National Revenue (1993–95), Minister of Transport (1995–97), and Minister of Fisheries and Oceans (1997–99).
+During this period, he served in the cabinet of Prime Minister Jean Chrétien as Minister of National Revenue (1993–1995), Minister of Transport (1995–1997), Minister of Fisheries and Oceans (1997–1999) and Minister of the Environment (1999–2006).
 He also was appointed the regional political minister for British Columbia, which he retained until 2002.

 Anderson's time in the fisheries portfolio was marked by considerable controversy with the commercial fishing industry as he worked for strict conservation measures to protect fish stocks.
-These measures including a complete ban on the killing of Coho salmon in 1998.
+These measures included a complete ban on the killing of Coho salmon.
 After six years of previous failures, he succeeded in getting an agreement with the United States under the Pacific Salmon Treaty to conserve salmon stocks and to end the destructive competitive fishing by the US and Canadian commercial fleets.

-In the cabinet shuffle of 1999, Chrétien appointed Anderson Environment Minister.
+In the cabinet shuffle of 1999 midway through the 36th Canadian Parliament, Chrétien appointed Anderson Environment Minister.
 He served in that post for the following five years, making him the longest serving Canadian environment minister.
 In this period Anderson's work largely centered on the Rio Summit conventions on biodiversity and climate change.

+Anderson implemented the Government of Canada Action Plan 2000 on Climate Change in tandem with Paul Martin's 2000 Canadian federal budget.

-He was successful in getting the Species at Risk Act passed by Parliament and signed into law (2004), and, despite strong objections from the governments of Saskatchewan, Alberta and Ontario and the federal Official Opposition, in securing Canadian ratification of the Kyoto Protocol in December 2002.
+Anderson retained his seat in the 37th Canadian Parliament and was successful in getting the Species at Risk Act passed by Parliament and signed into law (2004). and, despite strong objections from the governments of Saskatchewan, Alberta and Ontario and the federal Official Opposition, in securing Canadian ratification of the Kyoto Protocol in December 2002.
 Other initiatives involved improving air and water quality and established improved federal provincial cooperation on environmental issues.

 In international work, Anderson was the first Canadian elected as president of the governing council of the United Nations Environment Programme, a post he held for two years.
 He took a prominent part in the G8 and OECD Environment Minister's meetings.
 Anderson was dropped from cabinet by Prime Minister Paul Martin in 2004 and did not run in the 2006 election.

+Retirement from politics

-In February 2007 he was named director of the Guelph Institute for the Environment, from which he retired in 2010.
+In February 2007, he was named director of the Guelph Institute for the Environment, from which he retired in 2010.